Rectifying Distribution Shift in Cascaded Precipitation Nowcasting: Methodology

 In the first stage of prediction, we use a deterministic predictive backbone $D_{\theta_1}$ to predict the posterior mean $\mu^{\text{raw}}$.
 Similar to~\cite{diffcast}, our framework supports any prediction models of recurrent-based and recurrent-free architectures.
 We train the deterministic predictive backbone to minimize the mean-squared error (MSE) between the posterior mean and the ground truth $y$:

 This enables $D_{\theta_1}$ to model the distribution of $p_{\theta_1}(\mu^{\text{raw}}|x)$, which is the distribution of the posterior mean of $y$ given the current observation $x$.
 The prediction $\mu^{\text{raw}}$ obtained this way effectively captures the global motion trend and serves as a strong denoising prior for the subsequent probabilistic component.
-However, it still suffers from distribution shifts over time.